-Information about working on sessions (under 5s, crèches, children & youth afterschool clubs, play schemes, and adults sessions)
+Information about working on sessions (adults clubs, afterschool clubs, play schemes, under 5s stay and play, crèches, and)

-- For each club run by Markfield there will be an agreed set of aims and objectives, which service users will contribute to, and anyone working on the session will be expected to be familiar with and work towards these objectives.
+- For relevant Markfield services there will be an agreed set of aims and objectives, which members will contribute to, and anyone working on the session will be expected to be familiar with and work towards these objectives.
 This will be included in the session file. - You must keep mobile phones switched off during sessions you are working on, and during meetings.
-This is a requirement of good safeguarding practice to ensure that vulnerable people are not at risk of inappropriately having their photos taken or being recorded on staff phones.
-If you have a particular reason why you need to leave your phone on at work, you must agree this first with the member of staff leading a session, or the person chairing a meeting. - Staff and volunteers who do not have an office will have access to a lockable cupboard (main hall cupboard) for you to keep personal belongings and you should ensure personal belongings are not left anywhere else. - Information on the activities and structure of the session as well as the support you are being asked to provide to service users will be available in the session plan. - Where staff are unable to write up an incident form on or after the session, casual staff will be paid for 15 minutes on completion and return of the form. - All staff who work directly with service users are expected to attend and contribute to monthly practice supervision.
-This is a chance for staff to share and develop good practice with the whole team. - Use of the on-call phone (see page 6): Managers and session leaders are expected to use this number to report, or ask for advice, in the event of serious incidents or emergencies that cannot wait to be reported until the next office day.
-Part time and casual staff are expected to use this number to report incidents and ask for advice when they cannot report these immediately to the person leading the session (eg. when escorting on the minibus).
+If you have a particular reason why you need to leave your phone on at work, you must agree this first with the member of staff leading a session, or the person chairing a meeting. - Session Leaders may authorise staff to use a mobile phone during a session for a specific purpose, such as taking photos of an activity for use in Markfield publicity. - Staff and volunteers who do not have an office will have access to a lockable room to keep their personal belongings and you should ensure personal belongings are not left anywhere else. - Information on the activities and structure of the session as well as the support you are being asked to provide to members will be available in the session plan. - Where staff are unable to write up an incident form on or after the session, casual staff will be paid for 15 minutes on completion and return of the form. - All staff who work directly with members are expected to attend and contribute to monthly practice supervision.
+This is a chance for staff to share and develop good practice with the whole team. - Use of the on-call phone (see page 5): Managers and session leaders are expected to use this number to report, or ask for advice, in the event of serious incidents or emergencies that cannot wait to be reported until the next office day.
+Part time and casual staff are expected to use this number to report incidents and ask for advice when they cannot report these immediately to the person leading the session (eg. when escorting on the minibus). - All sessional staff are expected to be willing to work with any service user.
+The session leader will take decisions to allocate which staff work with each service user according to staff members' skills and abilities.

-Supporting service users
+Supporting club members and service users

-We will ensure a minimum staffing ratio of 1 staff member to 8 service users on sessions.
-We will put in place a higher ratio (1:4,1:2 or 1:1) if required, subject to the needs and risk assessment of individual service.
-The only exceptions to this will be drop-in services where children or adults attend with their parents, carers or own support workers; or on adult services where a risk assessment has been conducted to show that a different ratio is adequate to meet service user needs.
-The support needs of service users will be kept under review and level of support changed as required.
+We will ensure a minimum staffing ratio of 1 staff member to 8 members on sessions.
+We will put in place a higher ratio (1:4,1:2 or 1:1) if required, subject to the needs and risk assessment of individual services.
+The only exceptions to this will be drop-in services where children or adults attend with their parents, carers or own support workers; or on adult services where a risk assessment has been conducted to show that a different ratio is adequate to meet members' needs.
+The support needs of members will be kept under review and level of support changed as required.